KnutAM/FESolvers.jl/docs/src/userfunctions.md

 While some functions are always required, some are only required by certain solvers.
 Furthermore, a two-level API exist: Simple and advanced.
-The simple API does not expose which solver is used, while the advanced API requires you to define different methods depending on the type of solver.
+The simple API does not expose which solver is used, while the advanced API requires you to dispatch on the type of solver.

 ## Applicable to all solvers
 ```@docs